raphw/byte-buddy/README.md

 Byte Buddy is a comprehensive library and we only scratched the surface of Byte Buddy's capabilities.
 However, Byte Buddy aims for being easy to use by providing a domain-specific language for creating classes.
 Most runtime code generation can be done by writing readable code and without any knowledge of Java's class file format.
-If you want to learn more about Byte Buddy, you can find such a [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
+If you want to learn more about Byte Buddy, you can find such a [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial) (There is also [a Chinese translation available](http://notes.diguage.com/byte-buddy-tutorial)).

 Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/#/javadoc) and extensive test case coverage which can also serve as example code.
 Finally, you can find an up-to-date list of articles and presentations on Byte Buddy [in the wiki](https://github.com/raphw/byte-buddy/wiki/Web-Resources).
 When using Byte